Who runs this place, anyway?

 A round-up post for the past month (or whatever time period is covered) plus some nice reads (mostly anime/manga-related, although there may also be blogging-related or more miscellaneous ones as well) from around the internet.

 The Otaku Warriors for Liberty and Self-Respect.
-Normally the standard intro should be present for every OWLS post (it goes something like “we promote acceptance, regardless of race, gender, sexual identity or disability”), but if I didn’t, you can find out more about the group here.
+Normally the standard intro should be present for every OWLS post (it goes something like “we are a group of bloggers that promote acceptance, regardless of race, gender, sexual orientation or disability”), but if there isn’t, you can find out more about the group here.

 What about other posts?